Kmart was Bismarck’s second modern-day discount department store when it opened in October 1971 (after Northbrook’s much smaller Tempo in 1963).

 The store was renovated in 1991.
 It was one of the first Kmarts modeled after a new prototype first implemented in Oak Park, Michigan.
 The renovation introduced a new logo, wider aisles, and improved lighting.
-The previously-separate deli and restaurant were combined.
+The previously-separate deli and restaurant were combined and relocated to the front.
 The store’s selling area was also expanded into existing storage space to expand such growing departments as clothing, electronics, and pets.

 Kmart is one of the first businesses to open north of I-94 along the State Street Corridor and was an early driving force in nearby commercial development.

 Bismarck’s Kmart was one of the last to shutter its K Cafe.

 The north side of Bismarck’s Kmart originally housed a grocery story, National Food Store (AKA National Tea Company), which later became Dan’s Supervalu until 1980.
 That space has since been overtaken by Kmart.